jessepav/libgdx-wiki-old/Box2d.md

 // Set its world position
 groundBodyDef.position.set(new Vector2(0, 10));

-// Create a body from the defintion and add it to the world Body groundBody = world.createBody(groundBodyDef);
+// Create a body from the definition and add it to the world Body groundBody = world.createBody(groundBodyDef);

 // Create a polygon shape